emsig/elfe3D/README.md

 - Compile with `make all`.
 - Adjust your input file `in/elfe3D_input_txt`.
 - Run tetgen to generate your mesh input files.
-- Run elfe3d.
+- Run **elfe3d**.

 _Credits:_

-If you publish results generated with elfe3D, please give credit to the elfe3D developers by citing:
+If you publish results generated with **elfe3D**, please give credit to the elfe3D developers by citing:

 Paula Rulff, Laura M Buntin, Thomas Kalscheuer, Efficient goal-oriented  mesh refinement in 3-D finite-element modelling adapted for controlled source electromagnetic surveys, Geophysical Journal International, Volume 227, Issue
 3, December 2021, Pages 1624–1645, https://doi.org/10.1093/gji/ggab264

-and refer to the elfe3D the version you used using the ZENODO DOI: Link to Zenodo DOI
+and refer to the **elfe3D** the version you used with the ZENODO DOI: Link to Zenodo DOI